semiod-github/semiod-github.github.io/udemy2.md

 	Ingress can provide various features which includes Load Balancing, SSL Termination and Named=based virtual hosting.
 	There are two sub-components when we discuss about Ingress : Ingress Resource, Ingress Controllers.
-	Ingress Resource conatins set of routing rules based on which traffic is routed to a service.
+	Ingress Resource contains set of routing rules based on which traffic is routed to a service.
 	Ingress Controller takes care of the Layer 7 proxy to implement ingress rules.
 	You must have an ingress controller to satisfy an Ingress.
 Only creating an Ingress resource has no effect.
      34. Helm : Package manager for Kubernetes.
 	Helm client and Tiller
      35. Named based Virtual Hosting
 	Named-based virtual hosts support routing HTTP traffic to multiple host names at the same IP address.
-The request are routed based on the HTTP host-hreader.
+The request are routed based on the HTTP host-header.
      36. Kubernetes supports multiple virtual clusters backed by the same physical cluster.
 These virtual clusters are called namespaces. kubectl get namespace kubectl get pods --namespace kube-system